dragonguide/dragonguide/architecture.md

 	Currently being considered.
 It would be publically accessible.

 ### Community Archives
 Community archives are back-ups that are maintained by third-parties.
 If you would like to start maintaining one yourself, please let us know so we can list it here.
-- Wayback Machine
-	Periodically takes snapshots of the website.
-Anyone can request a new snapshot by using the [Save Page Now service](https://web.archive.org/save).
-Make sure to enter `dragon.guide` as the URL and select "Save outlinks" for a complete snapshot.
-It is [publically accessible](https://web.archive.org/dragon.guide).
+There are currently no community archives.

 ## Future-proof storage format
 All content on the website is saved in a standard format.
 Technology advances at a rapid pace, so to make sure our content will be easy to access in the future, we need to decouple our content from any underlying software as much as possible.
 There are many different kinds of software out there that a web administrator could use to set up a wiki, but in our case we had to pick one with resiliancy as a top priority.